fgerraty/Coyote_HASE_Predation_Note/README.md

 # Coyotes hunt harbor seal pups on the California coast

-*FD Gerraty, S Grimes, S Pemberton, S Allen, S Codde.
-In Review.*
+*FD Gerraty, S Grimes, S Pemberton, S Allen, S Codde.*

 This repository contains data and code used to generate Figure 2 in the manuscript "*Coyotes hunt harbor seal pups on the California coast*", in which we describe coyote predation of harbor seal pups at three locations from 2016-2024.